 - Use gluten-free flour for gluten-free options.

-- Add green chilies for a spicy version.
+- Add green chilies, spicy red chilli chutney, or 2-ingredient chilli oil for a spicy version.

 Equipment

-To make this spinach carrot Christmas treat, I use Christmas cookie cutters from Coles in the shape of a star, gingerbread man, and flower.
+To make these spinach-carrot Christmas treats, I use Christmas cookie cutters from Coles in the shape of a star, a gingerbread man, and a flower.

 Feel free to use whatever you like.